-Water-quality samples were collected only from the Parrot Park well during 2021.
-Figure 3-22 shows concentrations of cadmium and copper, and figure 3-23 shows arsenic and zinc concentrations.
-Arsenic concentrations dropped below the DEQ-7 standard of 10 μg/L during 2021, while cadmium continues to exceed the DEQ-7 standard of 5 μg/L by more than an order of magnitude.
-Although cadmium concentrations declined in 2008 to levels below the DEQ-7 standard, concentrations in 2009-2021 were considerably above the standard.
-Concentrations increased slightly for cadmium and zinc in 2021 (figs. 3-23, 3-24).
+Water-quality samples were collected only from the Parrot Park well during 2022.
+Figure 3-22 shows concentrations of cadmium and copper, and figure 3-23 shows arsenic and zinc concentrations in the Parrot Park well.
+Arsenic concentrations remain below the DEQ-7 standard of 10 $\mu$ g/L during 2022, while cadmium continues to exceed the DEQ-7 standard of 5 $\mu$ g/L by more than an order of magnitude.
+Although cadmium concentrations declined in 2008 to levels below the DEQ-7 standard, concentrations in 2009-2022 were considerably above the standard.
+Concentrations increased slightly for cadmium and zinc in 2022 (figs. 3-23, 3-24).